dloscutoff/pipdoc/docs/Example programs.md

 ## GCD (Greatest Common Divisor) of two numbers

-    Wb%:aSaba
+    Wb%:aa::ba

 #### Explanation:

-    Wb%:a      Assign b%a to b and loop while nonzero:
-         Sab    Swap a and b
+    Wb%:a       Assign b%a to b and loop while nonzero: a::b    Swap a and b
              a  After the loop, print a

 ## [Quine](https://en.wikipedia.org/wiki/Quine_(computing))